 We assume the existence of droop-controlled GFM IBRs interfaced with BESS.
 The droop-controlled inverter model is governed by the following equations \cite{b6}:

-where $\omega_i(t)$ and $\omega^*$ are the actual and setpoint frequency, $m_i$ is the active power-frequency droop gain and $P_i(t)$ and $P_i^*$ are the actual and reference active power output respectively.
-Also, $V_i(t)$ and $V^*$ are the actual and setpoint voltage, $n_i$ is the reactive power-voltage droop gain and $Q_i(t)$ and $Q_i^*$ are the actual and reference active power output respectively.
+where $\delta_i(t)$ is the phase angle, $\omega_i(t)$ and $\omega^*$ are the actual and setpoint frequency, $m_i$ is the active power-frequency droop gain and $P_i(t)$ and $P_i^*$ are the actual and reference active power output.
+Also, $V_i(t)$ and $V^*$ are the actual and setpoint voltage, $n_i$ is the reactive power-voltage droop gain and $Q_i(t)$ and $Q_i^*$ are the actual and reference reactive power output.

 Since droop control is a form of proportional control, it results in steady-state errors that must be compensated for using added secondary control terms as follows:

 where $\Omega_i(t)$ and $e_i(t)$ are the $i^{th}$ DAPI frequency and voltage consensus variables, explained in the following subsection.